mcosovic/FactorGraph.jl/docs/src/man/output.md

 &nbsp;
 ```

-#### Compute means, variances and error metrics in the dynamic framework
+#### Compute means, variances and error metrics in the dynamic or ageing framework
-The dynamic framework allows computing only means and variances, and error metrics if we use the command `out = "error"`.
-In the dynamic framework, means, variances and/or error metrics are evaluated before each new measurement update.
+The dynamic and ageing framework allows computing only means and variances, and error metrics if we use the command `out = "error"`.
+In the dynamic and ageing framework, means, variances and/or error metrics are evaluated before each new measurement update.
 Thus, fields `mean` and `variance` are given as matrices, where each column contains mean and variance values in the corresponding iteration according to the vector `iteration`.
 Note that according to the variable `d`, updates occur in the fifth and eighth iteration.

 ```julia-repl
 results, ~ = gbp(H, z, v, d; algorithm = "vanillaDynamic")